Help! My cat attacks my hands and feet

 Cats that stay indoors live in a small world.
 Besides you coming and leaving, everything else at home stays the same.
 How can you make your cat’s environment more interesting.

-• Cats like high spots.
+- Cats like high spots.
 Make sure you have a high scratching pole or a smaller one next to a high closet for example, so the cat can jump up there.
-Or hang several (ikea) shelves on the wall with a nice soft cushion or blanket.
+Or hang several (Ikea) shelves on the wall with a nice soft cushion or blanket.

-• Take a cardboard box home from the grocery store, cats always like playing or sleeping in it.
+- Take a cardboard box home from the grocery store, cats always like playing or sleeping in it.

-• Make sure you have enough spots for your cat to scratch and pay attention to the placement of these spots.
-The connection between two different rooms, or from his favourite sleeping area to his food bowl are popular places to scratch.
+- Make sure you have enough spots for your cat to scratch and pay attention to the placement of these spots.
+The connection between two different rooms, or from his favorite sleeping area to his food bowl are popular places to scratch.
 This is because cats have the urge to mark “on their way” and this is exactly what they’re doing while scratching; give their scent to the object.

-• Some cats prefer to scratch horizontal, others vertical.
+- Some cats prefer to scratch horizontal, others vertical.
 Take this in consideration when you buy or make something.

 Ignore

 The most important thing to do is to ignore the cat when they’re attacking your hands or feet.
 Stay still, and pick up the cat without saying something or make a sound.
 Put him aside like a ’time out’.
 If your cat comes back immediately to do it again, do the same, but put him in a different room.
-This reaction is boring for the cat, so there’s no fun for them anymore in continuing this behaviour.
+This reaction is boring for the cat, so there’s no fun for them anymore in continuing this behavior.
 Every reaction that you do give (even getting mad) will make him do it again next time.
 Attention is attention.
 Mission accomplished!

 Don’t give up too easily, it requires a lot of patience and effort.